Eckhardo/aws-java-membership-api/README.md

 # aws-java-membership-api
+A  Proof of Concept for Java 8 & AWS Serverless:
-A  Java 8 Serverless Backend for Memberships based on AWS API Gateway, AWS Lambda and DynamodB
+A simple Backend app for Memberships based on AWS API Gateway, AWS Lambda and DynamodB;
+Infrastructure-as-a-Code is provided by 'The Serverless Framework';